FinnWilkinson/EMAS-Periodic-Table-App/Portfolio-A/brief.md

 The application domain of the product in which we are going to develop is that of the EMAS group.
 This comes under that of Earth Sciences and Chemistry.

 ### The Problem
 Currently the EMAS group is using A3 sized periodic tables, and large data books to look up the necessary data.
-This is a laborious task especially when each individual element can have different X-Ray position units dependant on the machine that is being used, and which crystals are used within this machine.
+This is a laborious task especially when each individual element can have different X-ray position units dependant on the machine that is being used, and which crystals are used within this machine.

 The second problem is that of converting units between different machines.
 There are two large manufacturers of Electron Microscopes, *JEOL* and *CAMECA*.
-Both companies use different frames of reference for x-ray positions across a spectrometer.
+Both companies use different frames of reference for X-ray positions across a spectrometer.
 This can make it confusing to analyse data, and brings added difficultly when having to compare data between the machines.

 ### Our Vision / Solution